Travelgate/documentation/kb/our-products/are-you-a-buyer/our-methods/booking-management/cancel/what-is-cancel-mutation.md

 1. Using its bookingID.

 :::tip
-Don't forget to check our article on [Book Mutation](https://knowledge.travelgate.com/hotel-x-development-book-mutation) for further details on the information returned in Book response🚀
+Don't forget to check our article on [Book Mutation](/kb/our-products/are-you-a-buyer/our-methods/booking-flow/book/hotel-x-development-book-mutation) for further details on the information returned in Book response🚀
 :::

 ### What information can I expect in Cancel response?✔️
-The information returned in Cancel response may vary between Sellers, so please check our [Hotel-X API Schema](https://api.travelgatex.com/playground) in order to add to your Cancel the fields expected on your side.
-Additionally, you may check the Sellers' [Metadata](https://knowledge.travelgate.com/hotel-x-development-metadata) for further details on the specifications established on their side for this Method.
+The information returned in Cancel response may vary between Sellers, so please check our [Hotel-X Playground Documentation](/playground) in order to add to your Cancel the fields expected on your side.
+Additionally, you may check the Sellers' [Metadata](/kb/our-products/are-you-a-buyer/our-methods/static-content/hotel-x-metadata-query) for further details on the specifications established on their side for this Method.

 ![cancel_mutation_1](https://storage.travelgate.com/kbase/cancel_mutation_1.jpg)